 Exactly what is Magical Realism fiction — what is it, and what differentiates it from fantasy?
 Since it’s the category I’ve chosen to read most and often write, I think a lot about this.
-The many good lists of magical realism fiction online point us toward some stories that seem to me to belong more in the category of fantasy.
-But the publishing industry’s terminology may not be what you expect for this category.
+There are many good lists of magical realism fiction.
+They point toward stories along the whole range of speculative tfiction, from a small touch of magic in a realistic setting to epic fantasy in other worlds.

 Magical Realism Book Lists